Exempt Non-Guernsey Schemes

 The Regulations apply to the restricted activity of promotion only.

-Schedule 2 to the Regulations defines the collective investment schemes established within each Designated Territory that are covered by the Regulations.
-These are open-ended schemes which are essentially the equivalent of Guernsey Class A schemes.
-Schemes which have been recognised in the UK (for example, a UCITS scheme) are also covered in practice.
+Please be guided by the regulations.
 For the avoidance of doubt, schemes that may qualify for the exemption process do not fall under the The Licensees (Conduct of Business) (Non-Guernsey Schemes) Rules 1994, for which an approval process applies.

 A fully completed, signed and dated Form EX which must list all applicable schemes the applicant intends to promote within the Bailiwick.

 The non-refundable application fee.
 No fee is required for funds domiciled in Jersey; Fees

 A copy of the latest prospectus and other promotional material.